Updated May 2021: Oil consumption problem – read more about it here on our post about Problems with the Ram Promaster City.

 Bright white exterior/black interior

 The Tradesman Cargo version is completely empty in behind the front seats.
 No carpet, headliner, interior panels, or seats.
 It’s designed for working out of it.
 You can install shelves and drawers for tools and equipment, etc. This version was exactly what we wanted because we plan to live out of it for several months at a time.
-The van also has no rear windows.
-This makes stealth camping much much easier and we welcome the added privacy it will give us.
+The van also does not have any rear windows.
+As they are it makes stealth camping much much easier and we welcome the added privacy it will give us.
 If at some point we want more visibility we can easily replace any of the metal panels with tinted glass.

-The cargo area is a blank canvas which makes it perfect for outfitting for van camping.
+The cargo area makes it perfect for outfitting for van camping.
 We will be able to cook, sleep, and work out of this van.
 Our Chinook was similar in size to the ProMaster.
-The Chinook beat out the ProMaster in one area: the top of the vehicle raised up so you could stand up to full height.
+The Chinook beat out the ProMaster City in one area: the top of the vehicle raised up so you could stand up to full height.
 It’s nice to be able to fully stretch out your legs after driving for longer spells.

 Good Gas Mileage